-Regarding labour constraints, nearly half (47.50%) of the respondents had problem about high-cost of labour, followed by problem on non-availability of labour (45.83%) and lack of skilled labour (34.17%).
-Among the technical constraints, nearly two-third (67.50%) had problem about fertigation, followed by about improved varieties (37.50%), whereas, 33.34 percent and 30.84 percent of respondents had problem about soil testing facility and modern production techniques, respectively.
-In case of marketing constraints, majority (80.83%) of the respondents had problem regarding price fluctuation, followed by exploitation by middle lack of knowledge (65.00%),market (61.67%)andtransportation men (23.34%).Regarding storage constraints, 56.67 percent of the respondents had problem about lack of processing units, followed by about lack of cold storages (50.83%), only 42.50 percent of respondents had problem about poor shelf life.
-Other than this 22.50 percent of respondents faced constraints regarding wild animals.
+Regarding labour constraints, nearly half 47.50% of the respondents had problem about high-cost of labour, followed by problem on non-availability of labour 45.83% and lack of skilled labour 34.17%.
+These findings were in line with Jyoti (2017) Among the technical constraints, nearly two-third 67.50% had problem about fertigation, followed by about improved varieties 37.50%, whereas, 33.34% and 30.84% of respondents had problem about soil testing facility and modern production techniques, respectively.
+The similar result was also reported by Tiwari et.al., (2018).
+In case of marketing constraints, majority 80.83% of the respondents had problem regarding price fluctuation, followed by exploitation by middle men 65.00%, lack of market knowledge 61.67% and transportation cost 23.34%.
+Regarding storage constraints, 56.67% of the respondents had problem about lack of processing units, followed by about lack of cold storages 50.83%, only 42.50% of respondents had problem about poor shelf life.
+These findings are in conformity with Gandhi et.al., (2008) and Tiwari et.al., (2018).
+Other than this 22.50% of respondents faced constraints regarding wild animals.